jitsi/jitsi-meet-spot/docs/build.md

 circular-dependency-plugin: force thinking of relationships
 css-loader: css scoped to components
 eslint: linter
+eslint-config-jitsi: eslint settings common to jitsi frontend
 eslint-loader: lint with webpack build
+eslint-plugin-flowtype: because eslint-config-jitsi depends on it
+eslint-plugin-import: because eslint-config-jitsi depends on it
 eslint-plugin-react: to lint react and jsx
 moment: for date formatting
 prop-types: for react